 The longer exposure to French instruction provided by the Immersion program allows students to acquire a greater knowledge and understanding of the language as well as greater effectiveness in its use.

 By the end of Grade 8, an elementary French Immersion student must accumulate a minimum of 3,800 hours of French instruction for French Immersion.
 In a secondary French Immersion program, students accumulate ten credits in French: four are for FSL courses; six are for other subjects in which French is the language of instruction.
-Secondary school grant a certificate in French Immersion if the student fulfills the requirement.
+Secondary schools grant a certificate in French Immersion if the student fulfills the requirement.

 Grand Erie began to offer Extended French to Grade 9 students at Simcoe Composite Secondary School in the 2020-21 school year.
 In each subsequent year, this program will continue to grow if there is sufficient student demand.